Neural engineering: Engineering strategies for repair

 Engineering strategies for the repair of spinal cord injury are focused on creating a friendly environment for nerve regeneration.
-Only PNS nerve damage has been clinically possible so far, but advances in research of genetic techniques and biomaterials demonstrate the potential for SC nerves to regenerate in permissible environments.
+Only Peripheral PNS nerve damage has been clinically possible so far, but advances in research of genetic techniques and biomaterials demonstrate the potential for SC nerves to regenerate in permissible environments.

+Due to the limited ability of the body to regenerate axonal bundles, neural engineering scientists develop different biomimetic strategies that can provide a bond across the lesion while giving optimal morphological, chemical, and biological signals for the recovery of nervous tissue.
+Neural tissue engineering defends external biomaterial supports, with cells and bioactive molecules to overcome the inhibitory environment and successfully repair the nervous system.
+The idea is to develop materials with dimensions, morphology, and characteristics determined as implantable devices or biomaterials.
+The objective is to obtain biocompatible structures integrated into the surrounding tissue that can be invaded or replaced by native cells and recover lost functionality.
+Biomaterials have a natural origin and an identical or very similar nature to the tissue to be restored: Collagen, Gelatin, Hyaluronic Acid, Alginate, and Chitosan.
+While synthetic biomaterials, such as polycaprolactone, poly-L-lactic acid, poly-D, and l-lactic-co-glycolic acid, and conductive polymers, are a common approach in neural tissue repair, they come with certain limitations.
+These include reduced bioactivity, which can increase the risk of rejection after implantation.

 Grafts

-Advantages of autologous tissue grafts are that they come from natural materials which have a high likelihood of biocompatibility while providing structural support to nerves that encourage cell adhesion and migration (Schmidt & Leach 2003).
+Advantages of autologous tissue grafts are that they come from natural materials which have a high likelihood of biocompatibility while providing structural support to nerves that encourage cell adhesion and migration.
 Nonautologous tissue, acellular grafts, and extracellular matrix based materials are all options that may also provide ideal scaffolding for nerve regeneration.
-Some come from allogenic or xenogenic tissues that must be combined with immunosuppressants. while others include small intestinal submucosa and amniotic tissue grafts (Schmidt & Leach 2003).
+Some come from allogenic or xenogenic tissues that must be combined with immunosuppressants. while others include small intestinal submucosa and amniotic tissue grafts.
 Synthetic materials are attractive options because their physical and chemical properties can typically be controlled.
-A challenge that remains with synthetic materials is biocompatibility (Schmidt & Leach 2003).
-Methylcellulose-based constructs have been shown to be a biocompatible option serving this purpose (Tate et al. 2001).
+A challenge that remains with synthetic materials is biocompatibility.
+Methylcellulose-based constructs have been shown to be a biocompatible option serving this purpose.

 AxoGen uses a cell graft technology AVANCE to mimic a human nerve.
 It has been shown to achieve meaningful recovery in 87 percent of patients with peripheral nerve injuries.

 Nerve guidance channels

 Nerve guidance channels, Nerve guidance conduit are innovative strategies focusing on larger defects that provide a conduit for sprouting axons directing growth and reducing growth inhibition from scar tissue.
-Nerve guidance channels must be readily formed into a conduit with the desired dimensions, sterilizable, tear resistant, and easy to handle and suture (Schmidt & Leach 2003).
-Ideally they would degrade over time with nerve regeneration, be pliable, semipermeable, maintain their shape, and have a smooth inner wall that mimics that of a real nerve (Schmidt & Leach 2003).
+Nerve guidance channels must be readily formed into a conduit with the desired dimensions, sterilizable, tear resistant, and easy to handle and suture.
+Ideally they would degrade over time with nerve regeneration, be pliable, semipermeable, maintain their shape, and have a smooth inner wall that mimics that of a real nerve.